chakhoic/NYC-GO/README.md

 Live link: https://chakhoic.github.io/NYC-GO/

-The title of this project "NYC-GO!" was inspired by a popular mobile phone game "Pokemon GO!".
-The idea behind Pokemon Go was to have people go outside and catch difference pokemon whilst exploriing different places.
-My project NYC-GO! is also aim to make people go outside of their house and explore the city more.
+NYC-GO! is a project inspired by the wildly popular mobile game, Pokemon GO!
+The game's premise was simple: players were encouraged to go outside, explore their surroundings, and capture different Pokemon.
+Similarly, the goal of NYC-GO! is to inspire people to venture outside and experience everything that the city has to offer.

-One of the biggest reason why people stay at home instead of going outside is because their friends are busy or they just simply doesn't have friends avalible.
-Therefore on the "NYC-GO!" page would have two button you can choose to filter activities that is good for one person or multiple people.
-There are critirias for which actitivity would be more suitable for one person.
+One of the biggest obstacles to going out and exploring can be the lack of available companions.
+With this in mind, the NYC-GO! page features two filter options, allowing users to select activities that are ideal for either solo adventurers or groups.
+Certain criteria have been put in place to determine which activities are best suited for solo exploration.

+## How to use

+  1. Use the filter options to find places in New York City that fit your criteria.
+  2. Select a filtered location from the drop-down menu to view details and its location on the map.
+  3. Enjoy your adventure!

-Fuctionality
+## Fuctionality

-In this project I used the google map api.
-The google map api allow me render google map for the specific location and allow me to drop pins on the google map.
-Once you click on the pin it will show you the details of the activities.
+To create NYC-GO, I utilized a variety of tools and technologies, including JavaScript, Webpack, npm, CSS, and SCSS.
+To filter the activities displayed on the page, I created three filters that are dependent on the last filter selected.
+These filters help users find the activities that best suit their needs, whether they are looking to explore the city on their own or with friends.
+To display the locations of the activities on a map, I used the Google Maps API to drop markers at each location.
+When a user clicks on a marker, they can see more information about the activity, including its name, description, and location.
+This functionality makes it easy for users to find and plan their ideal NYC adventure.